liuwei77/TLOB/README.md

 # Title of the paper
 This is the official repository for the paper ...

+# Abstract
+...

 # Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and reproducibility purposes.

 ## Prerequisities
 This project requires Python and Conda.
 If you don't have them installed, please do so first.
-It is possible to do it using pip, but in that case you are on you own.
+It is possible to do it using pip, but in that case, you are on your own.

 ## Installing
 To set up the environment for this project, follow these steps: